-250. We also adopt our proposal to provide qualifying "small businesses" with a bidding credit of 15 percent and qualifying "very small businesses" with a bidding credit of 25 percent, consistent with the standardized schedule in Part 1 of our rules.
-This proposal was modeled on the small business size standards and associated bidding credits that the Commission adopted for a range of other services, including Advanced Wireless Services in the AWS-1 band.
-We believe that this two-tiered approach has been successful in the past, and will once again utilize it.
-We use the existing 39 GHz service rules as a starting point, but adjust the bidding credit levels to be consistent with the schedule in Part 1 of our rules.
-We believe that use of the small business definitions and associated bidding credits set forth in the Part 1 bidding credit schedule will provide consistency and predictability for small businesses.
-No commenter provides any alternative or reason why our bidding credit thresholds or small business definitions would not work in this service.
-Accordingly we adopt our proposals regarding small business definitions and bidding credits.
+250. We also adopt our proposal to provide qualifying "small businesses" with a bidding credit of 15 percent and qualifying "very small businesses" with a bidding credit of 25 percent, consistent with the standardized schedule in Part 1 of our rules.638 This proposal was modeled on the small business size standards and associated bidding credits that the Commission adopted for a range of other services, including Advanced Wireless Services in the AWS-1 band.639 We believe that this two-tiered approach has been successful in the past, and will once again utilize it.
+We use the existing 39 GHz service rules as a starting point, but adjust the bidding credit levels to be consistent with the schedule in Part 1 of our rules.640 We believe that use of the small business definitions and associated bidding credit schedule will provide consistency and predictability for small businesses.
+No commenter provides any alternative or reason why our bidding credit thresholds or small business definitions and bidding small business definitions and bidding credits.